banyan/auto-label/README.md

 # auto-label

-> GitHub Actions to add labels to Pull Request based on matched file patterns
+> A GitHub action to add labels to Pull Request based on matched file patterns

 ## Installation